Chris44442/de10nano/README.md

 ## Dependencies

 You will need:
-- Host PC with any Linux distro that can run Quartus (tested on Ubuntu 22.04), Windows 10 might work too
+- Host PC with any Linux distro that can run Quartus (tested with Ubuntu 22.04), Windows 10 might work too
 - Quartus std or Lite for compilation (tested with 22.1)

 For the target hardware you need:
-- The DE10-Nano board itself
+- The DE10-Nano board itself (tested with revision C)
 - 5V power cable
 - Micro SD card with at least 1GB
 - USB Mini-B cable for UART communication between Host PC and HPS